georglind/konvert/README.md

 Konvert implements universal conversion graphs for e.g. coordinate transformations.

-At the core, konvert represents types connected by conversions on a graph.
-Such conversion graphs can be expandend incrementally, because it only requires two connections to connect a new type to the graph, This type can then be freely converted to any other type in the graph, by automatically chaining conversions between existing types.
+At the core, konvert represents different types as connected by conversions on a graph.
+Such conversion graphs can be expandend incrementally, because it only requires two connections to connect a new type to the graph, This type can then be freely converted to any other type in the graph by automatically chaining conversions between existing types.

 The automatic chaining requires the conversions to be parameter-free.
 Conversions with additional parameters are called projections, which konvert also helps you manage.

 ## Points

-The moule konvert.points includes a conversion graph for coordinate transformations.
+The moule ``konvert.points`` includes a conversion graph for coordinate transformations.
 As an example consider a set of points in two-dimensional Cartesian coordinates:

 ```python
 from konvert.points import Cartesian2D